 STEP TWO: Peel and chop the apples to about ½-inch to ¾-inch in size.
 Transfer to a large pot and add the lemon juice, ¾ cup granulated sugar, and brown sugar.

-STEP THREE: Cook over medium heat, stirring constantly until the sugars have dissolved.
+STEP THREE: Cook the pot over medium heat, stirring constantly until the sugars have dissolved.
 Do not pour any of the juices off as the apples cook.

 STEP FIVE: Add the remaining flour, granulated sugar, salt, and baking powder to a medium bowl and whisk to combine.
 Add the softened butter and remaining cinnamon and mix.